Distributed Mixed Voltage Angle and Frequency Droop Control of Microgrid Interconnections with Loss of Distribution-PMU Measurements: Case Studies

 \section{Case Studies}

 We demonstrate the performance of the D-MAFD control framework by considering a test five-microgrid interconnection (Fig. \ref{fig:network_param}) constructed as described in \cite{zhang2015online} from the 123-feeder test system shown in Fig. \ref{fig:network}.
-For this network with MAFD primary control, we obtain a nonlinear switched system model of the form \eqref{nonlinear_switched} with 32 switching modes.
-We then linearize the system around the power flow operating points in Table \ref{powerflow}.
+For this network with MAFD primary control, we obtain a nonlinear switched system model of the form \eqref{nonlinear_switched}. { Since every microgrid can switch between the angle droop control mode and the frequency droop control mode at any time instant, the total number of switching modes of the system of five microgrids is given by $2^5=32$.} We then linearize the system around the power flow operating points in Table \ref{powerflow}.
 We present two test scenarios to illustrate the performance of the D-MAFD framework - (i) under D-PMU measurement losses and disturbances, and (ii) during system topology changes due to line restoration after an outage.